KhaelK138/secretsdump-ng/README.md

 # secretsdump-ng

-Credential dumping tool that uses DSInternals for extracting credentials from Windows systems, using any available command-execution port.
+Credential dumping tool that uses DSInternals for extracting credentials from Windows systems, using any available command-execution port (rather than relying on 445).

 Massive props to DSInternals & Impacket; this tool really isn't anything revolutionary and uses the impressive work already completed by Michael Grafnetter and the Fortra team.